mjbeswick/tacit-dom/examples/README.md

 ### Strongly Typed Props (`/strongly-typed-props`)

-An example demonstrating the strongly typed props functionality in Domitor.
+An example demonstrating the strongly typed props functionality in Thorix.
 Shows how each HTML element has its own specific prop type for better TypeScript support.

 ```bash
 cd strongly-typed-props